Email Infrastructure for Telehealth AI Agents

 How does gated_all oversight prevent an agent from sending PHI without review?

-With oversight_mode set to gated_all, the send_email API call returns immediately with status pending_approval — the message is queued but not transmitted.
-No email leaves MultiMail's system until a human calls decide_email with decision=approve.
+With oversight_mode set to gated_all, the send_email API call returns immediately with status pending_scan — the message is queued but not transmitted.
+No email leaves MultiMail's system until a human calls decide_email with action=approve.
 The approval event is logged with the reviewer's identity and timestamp.
 The agent has no API method to bypass this; the only path to delivery is explicit human approval.

 Can an agent read patient emails without triggering HIPAA concerns about AI access to PHI?